tarkowr/E-Portfolio-2.0/README.md

 **Created By:** Richie Tarkowski

 ### Technologies Used
-HTML5, CSS3, JavaScript, and some Angular.JS
+HTML5, CSS3, JavaScript, and Angular.JS